Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Email copywriting isn’t always a gift.
 Some people are naturally more adept at it, but you can learn it just like any other skill.

 Maybe you’re not a fantastic writer.
 That’s okay.
-If you follow my 19 email copywriting tips, you’ll find yourself in a better position to succeed.
+If you follow our 19 email copywriting tips, you’ll be better positioned to succeed.

 Think like a consumer as well as a marketer.
-If you were receiving an email from your company, what would you want it to say?
+What would you want it to say if you were receiving an email from your company?
 More importantly, what would you want to take away from it?

 Be as relatable as possible.
 Pretend you’re talking to a friend.
 When you discuss products, present the potential benefits to your target audience.
 Don’t drone on about features and specs.